Calyps0man/rdram-ps3test/README.md

 Each pattern is written across the memory and then read back in a separate pass.
 This helps detect stuck bits, address-related faults and memory locations that do not retain the written value.
 The ranges are logical 4 MB address windows across the 32 MB memory space.
 They are not physical data lanes.

-On COK-001 motherboards, the channels should correspond to (Not 100% confirmed)
+On COK-001 motherboards, the channels should correspond to (Not 100% confirmed):

-Channel A	- IC7002,
+Channel A	- IC7002<br>
-Channel B	- IC7003
+Channel B	- IC7003<br>

 Example result: